RavingSmurfGB/Wow_Credential_Filler/README.md

 🔐 WoW Credential Filler

+# this file needs updating

+simply download install.ps1 and run install.ps1 from powershell it will do the rest..

+# old

 A Windows-based script combo to securely store and automatically input your World of Warcraft credentials upon game launch.
 Useful for Classic, Retail, or Hardcore/Fresh realms.
 ✨ Features